jdc20181/BeffsBrowser/README.md

 Expect the 2.0.1 Release in July sometime - The Birthday Celebrations will last until after BB's Birthday on July 4th.

-Because of the holiday I am releasing it early.
+Because of the holiday I am releasing it earlier than the Birthday date of BB

-At this time it is FOR SURE going to be released on June 24th, and then a small patch will be applied sometime Mid July.